akashk07643/AWS-Services-with-Important-Questions/AWS Notes.md

 -> A low-cost storage class for archival data that is accessed rarely.

 10. How do you secure an S3 bucket?
-->Enable encryption
+-> 1. Enable encryption
-->Disable public access
+, 2.
+Disable public access
-->Use IAM roles
+, 3.
+Use IAM roles
-->Enable bucket policy restrictions
+, 4.
+Enable bucket policy restrictions
-->Use VPC endpoints
+, 5.
+Use VPC endpoints